 Another essential feature in many commercial drones is RTK (Real-Time Kinematic) positioning, which provides centimeter-level accuracy by using ground-based reference stations and satellite signals.

-These sophisticated positioning systems ensure precise navigation and enable advanced functions such as surveying large areas with high-precision mapping or executing complex inspection tasks autonomously.
+These sophisticated positioning systems ensure precise navigation and enable advanced functions such as surveying large areas with drones in mapping or executing complex inspection tasks autonomously.

 Drone Components Explained